sofia-huang/Monroe_research/scripts_explanation.md

 <img src="textgenModel.png" width="435" height="195" />

-I attached an optimizer and loss function to the model.
+I attached an optimizer and loss function to the model and configured checkpoints before training the model on the data.
+I used 10 EPOCHS as that was what my computer was capable of.
+After training the model, I generated the reviews by running the model through a loop and saved them to a text file.

 ## Text Classification